 This page contains affiliate links.
-If you use these links to buy something we may earn a commission.
-You can learn more on our disclaimer page.
+If you use these links to buy something I may earn a commission.
+You can learn more on my disclaimer page.

 Without these tools and products, I couldn't run my business.
-These are my favorite recommendations to give to my clients and other specialists.
+These are my favorite recommendations to give to my clients and other service providers.
 I have used every one of these products at some point or another and I only add tools that I back up to this page.
 Some of these are not affiliate links, just tools that I use and love.

 I use several tools to research the key pieces of brand foundations.
 You must know who your ideal clients are, what their choices in the marketplace are, and what makes you different from those choices for those potential clients.
 The only way to do this is through research.
 I use the following tools for research: